totalspectrum/spin2cpp/Readme.txt

-  the ^^ operator is not supported at all the ? operator is not properly supported (it will return a random number,but will not change the variable it is applied to) using reversed ranges in the pins field affecting a hardware register (e.g. OUTA[12..7] should work, but OUTA[7..12] will not)
+  the ^^ operator is not supported at all the ? operator is not properly supported (it will return a random number,but will not change the variable it is applied to)

 There are probably many other features not supported yet!